5nz/RO-UPLOADER/README.md

 # RO-UPLOADER

-RO-UPLOADER is a tool developed by 5nz to help you efficiently mass upload assets to ROBLOX without any issues.
+RO-UPLOADER is a tool developed by 5nz to help you mass upload assets to ROBLOX without any issues.
 This uploader uses the Open Cloud API Key.

 ## Features